BWSI-UAV/bwsi-uav.github.io/module-0/git-github.md

 git add README.md
 ```

-You can also use `git add -A`, where the `-A` flag stands for all files in the entire working tree if you made changes to multiple files and you want to stage them all at once.
+You can also use `git add -A`, where the `-A` flag stands for all files in the entire working tree.
+This is useful if you made changes to multiple files and you want to stage them all at once.

 Now we want to [commit](https://github.com/git-guides/git-commit) this change.
 To commit, we need to write a brief message describing what kind of changes we made:
 ```bash